Freelancing might sound like the perfect introvert job, but there are five questions you should ask yourself first.

 Managing People Was Not This Introvert’s Thing

-Last year, I was promoted to Acting Head of Communications when my boss went on maternity leave.
+Before I quit, I was promoted to Acting Head of Communications when my boss went on maternity leave.
 Suddenly, I found myself managing a team, which I was horrible at.
 I’d eschew conflict at all costs.
 One time, I found myself running a strategy day, which was one of the worst work days of my life.
 I was so nervous that I got no sleep the night before.
 Grossly unprepared, I stammered and sweaty-palmed my way through seven hours.

 Turns out, I’m not a “strategy” person.
 I like making puns and writing poems.
 How on earth did I end up here?
 I wondered.